Oxford Acceptance Rate 2025 – The Definitive Guide

 Acceptance Rate: 15.8%

-As we can see, Oxford has seen fewer applicants each year since 2022, while the number of offers and have steadily risen during this time.
+As we can see, Oxford’s applications peaked in 2022, while the number of offers and have steadily risen during this time.
 This has led to an increased offer rate, while the acceptance rate has increased at a slower pace.
-All of this indicates that it has been getting easier to get into Oxford for the last few years (although 2020 still had the highest success rates of the past five years).
-If you want to learn more about the gender ratios for these stats, our guide to the Oxbridge Gender Gap explains everything you need to know.
+All of this indicates that it has been getting easier to get into Oxford for the last few years (although 2020 still had the highest success rates of the decade so far).
+If you want to learn more about the gender ratios for these stats, our guide to the Oxbridge Gender Gap explains everything you need to know

 What Are Cambridge's Acceptance Rates?

 You can see all of the important statistics for Cambridge in our Cambridge Acceptance Rates Guide.
-We’ve also covered the success rates at Imperial College London in our Imperial Acceptance Rates Guide.
+We’ve also covered the success rates at Imperial College London, UCL and LSE, which you can find here.

 These statistics cover all admissions at Oxford, so they don’t necessarily represent your chances of success on your specific course.
 Acceptance rates tend to be very different across different degrees, so let’s review the 5 courses at Oxford with the most applicants.